fideus-labs/ome-ngff-scientific-ai/README.md

 Emphasize:
 - "Completely open source - MIT licensed"
-- "Link is in the slides - you can try this TODAY"
+- "Link is in the slides"

 Timing: 1 minute
 -->